KHAUSMC/KHAUSMC/README.md

 I am a **second-year Computer Science student** at **Seattle Central College**, currently pursuing the **Google Cybersecurity Certificate** to strengthen my expertise in **threat detection, network security, and incident response**.

+🔹 **Currently working on the Google Cybersecurity Certificate to gain hands-on experience in security monitoring, incident response, and risk management.**

 My goal is to become a **Cybersecurity Analyst**, leveraging my knowledge in **Linux security, file permissions, and system protection** to **safeguard digital assets and mitigate cyber threats**.

 ---